 - o If the node has not bootstrapped into a domain (i.e., doesn't have a domain certificate), it rotates through all nodes in the adjacency table that claim to have a domain, and will attempt bootstrapping through them, one by one.
-One possible response is a vendor MASA re-direct, which will be entered into the adjacency table (see second bullet above).
-See [I-D.ietf-anima-bootstrapping-keyinfra]. - o If the adjacent node has the same domain, it will authenticate that adjacent node and, if successful, establish the Autonomic Control Plane (ACP).
-See [I-D.ietf-anima-autonomic-control-plane]. - o Once the node is part of the ACP of a domain, it will use GRASP [I-D.ietf-anima-grasp] to find Registrar(s) of its domain and potentially other services. - o If the node is part of an ACP and has discovered via GRASP at least one Registrar in its domain, it will start the "join assistant" ASA, and act as a join assistant for neighboring nodes that need to be bootstrapped.
-See [I-D.ietf-anima-bootstrapping-keyinfra].
+One possible response is a re-direct via a vendor MASA, which will be entered into the adjacency table (see second bullet above).
+See [I-D.ietf-anima-bootstrapping-keyinfra] for details. - o If the adjacent node has the same domain, it will authenticate that adjacent node and, if successful, establish the Autonomic Control Plane (ACP).
+See [I-D.ietf-anima-autonomic-control-plane]. - o Once the node is part of the ACP of a domain, it will use GRASP [I-D.ietf-anima-grasp] to find Registrar(s) of its domain and potentially other services. - o If the node is part of an ACP and has discovered at least one Registrar in its domain via GRASP, it will start the "join assistant" ASA, and act as a join assistant for neighboring nodes that need to be bootstrapped.
+See Section 6.3.1.2 for details.